-Business sentiment in South Korea improved for November as domestic consumption expands on eased social distancing rules amid the coronavirus pandemic, a local think tank said Tuesday.
+Business sentiment in South Korea turned weak for December due to a recent resurgence of the COVID-19 pandemic, a local think tank said Wednesday.

-The business survey index (BSI) of the country's top 600 companies by sales came to 99.5 for November, up from the 84.6 for October, the Korea Economic Research Institute (KERI) said in a statement.
+The business survey index (BSI) of the country's top 600 companies by sales came to 98.9 for December, down from 99.5 for November, the Korea Economic Research Institute (KERI) said in a statement.

 A reading below 100 means pessimists outnumber optimists, while a figure above the benchmark means the opposite.

-KERI's analysis for this month gave an index of 98.7, up from 84 a month earlier despite the prolonged pandemic, it said.
+KERI's analysis for this month gave an index of 98, down from 98.7 a month earlier due to the prolonged pandemic, it said.